dancormier/malloriepotaznick.com/src/pages/created/faq.md

 title: faq
 image: /img/alexandru-tudorache-17852-unsplash.jpg
 heading: Frequently Asked Questions
+showFooterContact: true
 ---
 ## How long are therapy sessions and how often do I need to attend sessions?

 Therapy has been found to works best when it is attended at least 1 time per week for the first couple weeks of therapy.
-As such, I ask that new clients attend sessions at least 1 time a week for the first 4-5 weeks, in order for us to begin building a therapeutic relationship and work on a plan so you can begin to achieve your goals in therapy.
-When this is accomplished we will discuss and evaluate how often you should come in to therapy and adjust your sessions accordingly.
+As such, I ask that new clients attend sessions at least 1 time a week for the first 4-5 weeks, in order for us to begin building a therapeutic relationship, and work on a plan so you can begin to achieve your goals in therapy.
+When this is accomplished, we will discuss and evaluate how often you should come in to therapy and adjust your sessions accordingly.

 ## What is the first session like?

-During the first session, we will begin to get to know one another and I will learn more about your history and your goals for therapy.
-In this session I will ask you a series of questions in the form of an Intake, which allows me to assess whats going on with you, and the issues that may need to be worked on.
+During the first session, we will begin to get to know one another and I will learn more about your history and your goals for therapy through an Intake.
+An Intake is a series of questions, which allows me to assess whats going on with you, and allows me to evaluate the issues that may need to be worked on.

 ## How much does therapy cost?